Belt Plates: Infantry

 Locally manufactured plain brass belt plates are documented in an order dated April 6, 1895.
 Because of logistical and financial problems with supplying the battalion, the master armorer of Batallón de Cazadores "Valladolid" No. 21 was instructed to make the plain plates "in house."

-plates observed in the context of the souvenir record with a clear
+All the infantry plates observed in the context of the souvenir record with a clear

 Belt plate of the Regimiento de Infantería No. 73 "Joló" locally made in the Philippines.
 The numbers are cast with a raised floral pattern and applied to the plate with pins cast on the back.